- Gene editing

 - Gene editing reagents

-- Edit-R Synthetic crRNA Non-targeting Controls
+- Edit-R Synthetic crRNA negative controls

-Edit-R synthetic crRNA non-targeting controls
+Edit-R synthetic crRNA negative controls

 Bioinformatically designed to not target any gene in human or mouse genomes

-Edit-R Synthetic crRNA Non-targeting Controls are recommended as negative controls for experiments using crRNAs in human or mouse cells.
+Non-targeting Controls are recommended as negative controls for experiments using crRNAs in human or mouse cells.
 All Edit-R Non-targeting Controls are designed to have a minimum of three mismatches or gaps to all potential PAM-adjacent targets in human and mouse genomes.
 Changes in viability or gene expression levels in cells treated with these controls likely reflect a baseline cellular response that can be compared to the levels in cells treated with target-specific crRNAs.

 Highlights